learn-co-curriculum/structured-intro-the-learn-philosophy/README.md

 We are comrades in a never-ending quest for knowledge.
-While there are no shortcuts, we believe that by providing knowledge in an optimized order, reinforcing knowledge with automated feedback from hands-on labs, and providing space for discussion and feedback you will learn quickly.
+While there are no shortcuts, we believe that by providing knowledge in an optimized order, reinforcing knowledge with automated feedback from hands-on labs, and providing space for discussion and feedback, you will learn quickly.
 Learn is Flatiron School's framework for delivering that experience to you.
-Our goal is provide you with the right materials, support and structure _you_ need to discover your own love for the material.
+Our goal is to provide you with the right materials, support and structure _you_ need to discover your own love for the material.